Q-M-S-QURAN-MEMORIZATION-SCHOOL/QMS-WEBSITE/README.md

 ## User login and signup page 📄
 This is the page where the user does the basic documentation of herself.
 It contains a form which allow users to input their details.

+## User dashboard page 📊
+This is the page that contains the graphical report of various data relevant to the user.
+It has five sections, namely:
+* Biodata
+* Payment
+* Results
+* Reviews
+* Terms and conditions